mpagels/next-and-morty/README.md

 - git & GitHub workflow
 - using [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and a [board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) to organize tasks
-- learn to build a multipage react application
+- learn to build a multipage next application
 - how to break down a big problem in solvable smaller problems
 - coding, coding, coding

 ### You will use the following stack

-- react with useState & useEffect hooks
+- next with useState & useEffect hooks
 - styled-components
-- react-router
 - ES6 Features
 - fetching data from an external API
 - storing data in localStorage